cosmos/testnets/isle/test-java-1/README.md

 ### Joining the Consumer Chain Validator Set After Launch

-* You can submit an opt-in transaction after the consumer chain has launched if you are not in the top N.
+* You can submit an opt-in transaction after the consumer chain has launched.
-  ```
-  gaiad tx provider opt-in test-java-1
-  ```
-  * If you did not assign a consensus key prior to opting in, you can assign it at this time.
   ```
   gaiad tx provider opt-in test-java-1 <consumer node public key>
   ```